Excerpt from Normal: A Lifetime of Disabilities, Addictions and Diagnoses

 Chapter 1 — “I’m Dying”

-In 2016, I was diagnosed with Stage III colorectal cancer, along with a malignant neuroendocrine tumor on my pancreas.
+In the subsequent months, I would learn that I had Stage III colorectal cancer, along with a malignant neuroendocrine tumor on my pancreas.
 I endured surgeries, chemotherapy, and radiation—the whole exhausting, demoralizing cycle of treatment.
 Somehow, I made it through.
 I rang the bell.
 I looked forward to brighter days ahead.

 The subsequent five years weren’t without challenges.
 I lived with the long-term effects of cancer and its treatment—side effects that doctors prepare you for medically but not emotionally.
 But I survived.
 And I made it to what they call your “cure date”: June 21, 2021.
 Five years from when the doctors surgically removed the cancer from my body.
 A day that I had circled, prayed for, visualized.

-We celebrated that milestone the way you celebrate a hard-earned victory.
+My wife, Christina, and I celebrated that milestone the way you commemorate a hard-earned victory.
+We had traveled out west to share this moment with our best friends.
+A celebratory dinner in downtown Colorado Springs.
+Good food, stiff drinks and plenty of hugs.
 It felt like hope.
 It felt like breathing again.
 For the first time in years, I thought I could maybe stop looking over my shoulder.
+We all basked in the glory of what we thought was a long-overdue and well-deserved triumph.

-And yet, strangely, I’ve found peace in that.
+And yet, strangely and over time, I’ve found peace in that.
 I’ve reset.
 I’ve let go of the illusion that we ever really know how much time we have.
 I’ve become hyper-aware of how precious this life is—not in the cliché way you read on inspirational posters, but in the real, everyday kind of way.
 A warm hug from my kids.
 The smell of my wife’s shampoo.
 Laughing at dumb TV shows together on the couch.
 These are the moments I’ve learned to savor.

 To read the rest of this story — and the journey that follows — stay connected for updates on the full memoir.